 Starting at $115/mo, free uniform.
 Student and Family Discounts available, call for Details

-Combative Jiujitsu for the modern world.
+Traditional Jiujitsu for the modern world.

 I feel that in today’s world with performance and competition based martial arts many systems and practitioners have lost what martial arts truly is.
 Martial means war so martial arts were created for combat and extreme personal self defense situations.
 They were not created for show or competition.